foolip/mdn-bcd-collector/DESIGN.md

 #### Response

-Status `201 Created` if the results were saved, and `409 Conflict` if results for the test have already been saved.
+Status `201 Created` if the results were saved.
 The results are put in server-side session storage.

 As a convenience, the next test is included in response: